Although it's not possible to haggle with a car insurance company, you can take some easy steps to lower your rates.

-In short, no. Because car insurance is a state-regulated industry, many pricing factors depend on state legislation.
-Like electricity costs, you simply cannot haggle for a lower monthly car insurance payment.
-What you can do, however, is shop around.
-Let’s explore.
+Much like a utility service like electricity or gas, you simply cannot haggle for a lower monthly car insurance payment.
+What you can do, however, is compare rates and find an affordable policy.

 Some companies will add a fee if you cancel very early or very late in your policy period.
-Outside of these circumstances, an insurer should not assess a fee if you cancel early.
+Outside of these circumstances, an insurer should not charge you for early cancellation.
 Any premium for which you've paid in advance should be refunded, as well.

 Car insurance can be a double-edged sword.
 The more you use it, the more it costs.
 The general rule of thumb with auto insurance is not to use it if you can afford to cover the out-of-pocket costs yourself.
 Most insurance companies will charge you extra for up to three years after an at-fault claim.

-While the rate hike may vary based on your location and provider, we've created an average rate increase after filing a collision claim in which the damage exceeded $2,000.
-See below how much this claim will cost over a three-year period.
+While the rate hike you receive may vary based on your location and provider, we've created an average rate increase after filing a collision claim in which the damage exceeded $2,000.
+See below how much this claim might cost over a three-year period.

-Over a three-year period, this claim will cost you $2,061 — plus your deductible.
-In this example, you should not file a claim if the out of pocket repairs cost less than the rate increase ($2,061) and your deductible.
+Over a three-year period, this claim could cost you $2,301 — plus your deductible.
+Given these figures, you should not file a claim if the out of pocket repairs cost less than the rate increase ($2,301) plus your deductible.
 Our methodology can be found here.

-If you find yourself unsure of whether or not to file a claim, reference our guide below.
+If you're unsure of whether or not to file a claim, reference our guide below.

 If you’re looking for additional information relating to claims, see our guides below.

-The value of your vehicle will determine what kind of insurance coverage you need.
-If your vehicle is owned and worth less than $4,000, you probably do not need comprehensive and collision coverage.
+The value of your vehicle helps to determine the insurance coverage you need.
+If your vehicle is owned outright and worth less than $4,000, you might not need comprehensive and collision coverage.
 These coverages, only required if you’re leasing or financing a vehicle, are designed to protect your vehicle.
 However, if your vehicle isn’t worth much, you might be paying for coverage you might not need.
 See below how your premiums can change based on the coverage you carry.

 |Coverage Level||Average Annual Premium|

-You can determine the value of your vehicle via the Kelley Blue Book and NADA online.
+You can determine the value of your vehicle via the Kelley Blue Book or NADA.
 If you decide to remove collision and comprehensive coverage, consider keeping uninsured motorist bodily injury and property damage coverage.
 This way, you still be covered if a driver without insurance or insufficient insurance coverage damages your vehicle.

-If you rent or own a home or condo, make sure you keep all your insurance policies together with the same company.
+If you rent or own a home or condo, keep all your insurance policies together with the same company.
 Not only will this cut down on the number of insurance companies you have to deal with, but will lower the premium on each policy.

-For more information on bundling insurance policies, see our guides below!
+For more information on bundling insurance policies, see our guides:

 You shouldn’t stay with an insurance company simply because of a single discount.
 However, it’s a good idea to look for the best possible discounts, depending on your driving profile.
-See below some common auto insurance discounts.
-Follow the links for more information.
+See below some common auto insurance discounts, and follow the links for more information.

 Not all of these discounts will be available, as they are subject to state and insurance provider restrictions.
-While discounts can add up to save you money, it is by no means the best solution for lowering your car insurance premiums.
+While discounts can add up to save you money, it is by no means the best way to lower your car insurance premiums.
 The absolute best way to ensure you're paying the least for car insurance is to follow all our tips.
-Shop around as much as possible, keep your claims as minimal as possible, and understand what you're covered for.
+Shop around as much as possible, keep your claims as minimal as possible, and understand your coverage.

-Ready to get a quote?
+Ready to compare quotes?
 Enter your ZIP code below!

 Each state has different car insurance regulations to determine how rates are set.
 Your individual driving profile also contributes to how much you pay.
 Your driving record, address, type of vehicle, and — in some states — age, gender, and credit history are used to determine your rates.

-Because auto insurance rates are dependant on the individual profile of the driver, you will need to give certain personal details in order to get an accurate rate.
+Because auto insurance rates are dependant on the individual profile of every driver, you will need to provide certain personal details in order to get an accurate rate.
 This includes your age, address, type of vehicle, driving history, and, in some states, even your credit history.
-It’s important to remember that a quote is just a general idea of what you will pay.
+It’s important to remember that a quote is just an estimate of what you will pay.
 Underwriters ultimately set your rates based on the information you provide as well as your official driving record.
-In general, the more information that you can give, the more accurate your rates will be.
+In general, the more information you provide, the more accurate your quote will be.